mbalagot12/wwt-docs/docs/snippets/login_cv.md

 === "Login Step 2"

     You will see the various tools tied to your tenant, this includes CVP, AGNI (NAC), and CV-CUE for wireless.
-Click into `AGNI (Beta)` tile to begin this lab.
+Click into `CVaas Instance` tile to begin this lab.

     ![Launchpad Login](../assets/images/login/login_cv.png)